Fixed Income Client Statement Pricing Disclosure

 Actual bond prices are determined by what someone is willing to pay - a bid price reflects the price at which a customer can sell.
 Consequently, an offer or ask price reflects the price at which a customer can buy.
 The difference between the two prices is referred to as the price spread.
 When conditions of significant increases in price volatility, the spreads between bids and asks for bonds can increase to wide levels, making bond valuations even less precise.
 Bond prices reflected on statements are "best-effort estimates" which can be useful for evaluating a portfolio and establishing an allocation mix.
 However, they should not be interpreted as actual bid or ask prices.

 Clients should carefully review their monthly statements and monitor changes in bond prices.
 However, investment decisions should not be based solely on statement pricing as it may not be indicative of current market prices.
-Any investor interested in selling bonds prior to maturity should seek assistance from their advisor.
-Additionally, when purchasing a bond, clients can evaluate the pricing they received at http://emma.msrb.org/ and http://finra-markets.morningstar.com/BondCenter/Default.jsp or by contacting your LPL Financial advisor.
+Any investor interested in selling bonds prior to maturity should seek assistance from their financial professional.
+Additionally, when purchasing a bond, clients can evaluate the pricing they received at http://emma.msrb.org/ and http://finra-markets.morningstar.com/BondCenter/Default.jsp or by contacting your LPL financial professional.